Logo

 How Middle East Media Outlets Fan Homophobic Flames

-This piece was originally published in New Lines magazine’s Just Landed newsletter, which you can sign up for here.
+This piece was originally published in New Lines magazine’s Just Landed newsletter.

 June has been particularly horrible for members of the LGBTQ+ community.
 In Norway, authorities canceled all Pride events after a mass shooter killed two people and seriously wounded at least 10 others.
 In Saudi Arabia, authorities have been confiscating any object that has rainbow colors.
 Kuwait called on people to “participate in the censorship” by reporting any such object.
 At least 11 Arab countries banned Disney’s new film “Lightyear” because it features a same-sex kiss.
 One of those countries is Lebanon, whose caretaker interior minister, under popular pressure from hardline conservatives, banned all Pride events.